 Enjoying dinner at Dunsborough.
 The Swiss drank red wine, while I drank lemon juice.
 My crooked facial expression was meant as a joke.
-While my hand gesture in Javanese culture has strong sexual meaning.
+While my suggestive hand gesture has erotic meaning in Javanese culture.

-After we finished our meal, the Swiss wants to spend the night at the pub.
+After we finished our meal, the Swiss wanted to spend the night at the pub.
 Since I have aversion towards pub or nightclub, I decided to stay at the hotel.
-If I’m not mistaken, the hotel didn’t have TV, so my only mean of entertainment was listening to my Walkman.
+I think, the hotel didn’t have TV, so my only mean of entertainment was listening to my Walkman.
 I went to my bedroom tried to sleep, but it was very cold.
 Donning the blanket and switching off the light does really help me to go to sleep.
 But still, I struggle to put myself in deep sleep.

 While lying on the bed, I could hear the sound of people coming to my lodge.
 At first I was a bit suspicious, but upon hearing that they spoke in Swiss German dialect, it’s obvious that the Swiss have just returning back from the pub.

 Just like yesterday, they also sitting and chatting before sleeping, in front verandah.
 Since I didn’t join them, the conversation was fully in German.
-Well, I think it’s time for me to sleep as tomorrow we will have a long journey back to Perth.
+They chatted until near midnight where they withdraw to their sleeping quarter for overnight rest.

 Well, although everyone eventually went to the bed to go to sleep, today’s story didn’t end there.
 As I was sleeping, suddenly I feel the urge to go to the toilet.
 I walk in wobbly manner to the toilet.
 Although it is right next to my room, it was quite a struggle for me as I was very tired.
 Since I hurriedly opened the toilet door, it accidentally slammed into the main bedroom’s door!
 I saw Heinz suddenly awoken in the couch.
 The ladies must be awakened too.
 I decided to finish my business in the toilet immediately, slowly closing the doors, and resuming my sleep.